ikunetwork/WhitePaper/README.md

 RFP Template: https://docs.google.com/document/d/1vIZyS90e-aiWynNalBplVmUAJPtMZajXw7gdfjjBozk/edit
 RFP Score: https://docs.google.com/document/d/1gnY8KdrvTtcWzok7rYUPKsL7mh-nCyyaMEdcEd5yosU/edit

-An `RFP` is required to consist of (i) a principal investigator PI that leads the R&D team along with the RST Holders that the PI and his/her team will have to answer to (see below RST value), (ii) how much capital is being raised and for what percentage of RST, with proposers encouraged to not issue 100% of RST's to account for future capital requirements and (iii) the scientific justification, etc (see google doc above).
+An `RFP` is required to consist of (i) a principal investigator PI that leads the R&D team along with the RSTx Holders that the PI and his/her team will have to answer to (see below RST value), (ii) how much capital is being raised and for what percentage of RST, with proposers encouraged to not issue 100% of RST's to account for future capital requirements and (iii) the scientific justification, etc (see google doc above).
 A standard RST Proposal template will be provided by the IN for `RFP`.
 Further `RFP` value may be determined by the IKU user submitting the proposal, allowing for a flat environment in which value proposition may be programmed into an RST.
 This leaves significant room for RST value creativity.

 ### The Proposal Library

-Network-based computational biology analysis has become a widely used strategy for determining drug redevelopment piplines due to the ever-increasing pace of bio and chemical information available (Costa, 2014).
-Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug redevelopment leads.
-Unfortunately, this information is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable proper clinical trials.
+Network-based computational biology analysis has become a widely used strategy for determining drug redevelopment piplines due to the ever-increasing pace of bio and chemical information available.[FN]  Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug redevelopment leads.[FN] Unfortunately, this information is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable proper clinical trials.[FN]

 The IN will serve to be a hub for such information allowing for a unified workflow of the most promising redevelopment initiatives along with the economic incentives to bring such initiatives to clinical trial.
 The IKU Peer Review will “stand on the shoulders” of the computational analysis that has been completed to date to provide a highly predictive, robust repurposing pipeline.
 VR and non-VR are incentivized to ‘bruteForce’ peer review (described below) to earn fees from the IN in the form of BTC, ETH and RST - incentivizing the the most promising redevelopment initiatives to be capitalized.
-As this process generates data and continues to grow, it will serve to provide open source algorithims for potential new uses of existing medicines.

 IKU peer review serves as the IKU R&D consensus mechanism, with the ultimate goal of achieving the longevity escape velocity for as many humans as possible.
 Participants will use the `devTools` to peer review, allowing for a community R&D demand oracle and prediction index, encouraging capitalization of highly rated proposals.